rscherrer/ExplicitGenomeSpeciation/README.md

 ## Extra

 Alternatively, an `EGS` pre-compiled executable is available in the root directory.
 This executable was built by running the `build_target.sh` script on the Peregrine HPC Linux cluster of the University of Groningen, following the instructions in `cluster/README.md` (QMake version 3.1 from Qt version 5.14.1).
 This executable should run on a Linux machine, not sure about other platforms...

+## Disclaimer

+This simulation program was used to get insights into the effect of the genetic architecture on the process of speciation.
+It was not designed as a statistical inference package or a data processing tool, although its simulations could in theory be used for training machine learning algorithms to recognize various evolutionary scenarios.

+This code comes with no guarantee whatsoever.

+## Permissions

+Copyright (c) Raphael Scherrer and G. Sander van Doorn, 2019